Nazanin1369/LaneLinesDetection/report.md

   We draw the lines separately for left and right side.
   I did tweak this function a little bit for applying some more filtering on lines and adjusting line's slopes.
 I am going go cover those in a the sext section.

-  6~.
-Adjustements to improve lane detection
+  6~. **Adjustments to improve lane detection**

     a.
 Filtering slopes
     Here I have applied some enhancements to draw lines more efficiently.
-When I first applied hough tranform I  got so many other lines wich their slopes were different than the lane line and I have to filter those out.
+When I first applied hough transform I  got so many other lines wich their slopes were different than the lane line and I have to filter those out.
     Following function looks through all the hough transformed lines and filter those out based on the defined min and max slopes.
 This will help specifically with curved lines which slope changes are significant.

     ```python